kalekundert/wellmap/docs/file_format.rst

   - *shift* (string, optional): Reposition all the wells in the included layout.
 This setting has the following syntax: ``<well> to <well>``.
 For example, ``A1 to B2`` would shift all wells down and to the right by one.
-    Some caveats: the included file cannot use the `[irow.A]` or `[icol.1]` well groups (this restriction may be possible to remove, let me know if it causes you problems), wells cannot be shifted to negative row or column indices, and the shift will not apply to any files that are concatenated to the included file via `meta.concat`.
+    Some caveats: the included file cannot use the `irow` or `icol` well groups (this restriction may be possible to remove, let me know if it causes you problems), wells cannot be shifted to negative row or column indices, and the shift will not apply to any files that are concatenated to the included file via `meta.concat`.

 - List: The paths to multiple layout files to include.
 Each item in the list can either be a string or a dictionary; both will be interpreted as described